 Dan Maples designed it for families.
 The Longleaf Tee System makes it work for everyone else, too.

-At 6,600 yards with a slope of 123, Longleaf is the least demanding of the courses in the Pinehurst coverage area.
-That is not a criticism.
-The course fulfills a role that few Sandhills layouts attempt: it provides a genuine golfing experience for mixed-ability groups, juniors, and golfers who want a round that refreshes rather than exhausts.
+At 6,684 yards (Airtable yardage; the source profile cites 6,600) with a slope of 123, Longleaf is the least demanding of the courses covered in the Pinehurst area.
+That isn't a criticism.
+It fulfils a role few Sandhills layouts attempt: a genuine golfing experience for mixed-ability groups, juniors, and players who want a round that refreshes rather than exhausts.

-The routing moves through longleaf pines with the sandy soil and natural drainage that characterize the region.
-Maples kept the hazards visible and the fairways forgiving, creating a course where the primary challenge comes from green-complex positioning rather than forced carries or narrow landing areas.
-The result is a layout that plays faster than most in the area, with rounds typically coming in under four hours.
+The routing moves through sandy soil and natural drainage that characterise the region.
+Maples kept the hazards visible and the fairways forgiving, putting most of the challenge into green-complex positioning rather than forced carries or narrow landing areas.
+Rounds typically come in under four hours.

-The accessibility.
-Longleaf is the course in the Pinehurst area where a 25-handicapper and a 5-handicapper can play together without either feeling bored or beaten.
-The Tee System and the forgiving design make that possible without sacrificing the Sandhills setting that makes the round worth playing.
+Longleaf is the course in the Pinehurst area where a 25-handicap and a 5-handicap can play together without either feeling bored or beaten.
+The Tee System and the forgiving design make that work without sacrificing the Sandhills setting that makes the round worth playing.

 A Nicklaus-family design at $119 a round.
 The best pure value in the Sandhills.